cslovell/sdgdatahub-runtime/README.md

     /usr/local/bin/docker-compose -f /home/ec2-user/sdgdatahub-runtime/docker-compose.yml up -d

 100GiB of EBS is recommended and take care to ensure your Security Group has exposed ports 80 and 443 (HTTP/HTTPS).

+Once you've created your container, you will need to login and enter the container, and type the following command:

+    docker ps

+This will show a list of containers.
+Get the "container id" of the image "sdgdatahubruntime_ckan".
+(In this case, it was 05b63985539d.)
+Once you do, type the following command:

+    docker exec -it 05b63985539d sh
+    . /usr/lib/ckan/default/bin/activate